What is an allergy?

 Diagnosis of type III hypersensitivity reactions

-There are large variety of diseases that can lead to type III hypersensitivity reactions.
+There are a large variety of diseases that can lead to type III hypersensitivity reactions.
 The appropriate tests are dictated by the patient’s clinical history and examination.
 There is no single test that can identify the cause of the hypersensitivity reaction.

 Punch biopsies of the vasculitis rash typically show a leukocytoclastic reaction, in which there is superficial and mid perivascular neutrophilic infiltration with fibrinoid necrosis of the vessels and fibrin extravasation.